 Thank you for your interest in serving as a Quest Ambassador!

 The Quest Ambassador program is administered by QuestBridge and the Quest Scholars Network.
-Quest Ambassadors provide outreach and recruitment assistance for our programs.
-Quest Ambassadors provide outreach and recruitment assistance for our programs, and are passionate about providing younger students with the same opportunities from which they benefited.
+Quest Ambassadors provide outreach and recruitment assistance for our programs and are passionate about providing younger students with the same opportunities from which they benefited.
 We believe Quest Ambassadors are our best spokespeople.

 To be a Quest Ambassador, the only requirement is that you are a Quest Scholar.
 You are not committing to any specific volunteer time as an Ambassador -- rather, by signing up below, you will be emailed about campaigns and opportunities to be involved at your own will as an Ambassador.
 You can sign up to join our mailing list at any time!

-Amy, Terranisha, and James -- National Ambassadors Executive Board
+Nick, Wilmer, and Kiki -- National Ambassadors Executive Board

 "Spread the Word"; 2014 College Prep Scholarship Calling Campaign

-Ambassadors will be calling prospective applicants for the 2014 College Prep Scholarship to provide incentive for competing the application.
-They'll also be putting up our College Prep Scholarship flyers to "Spread the Word".
+Ambassadors called prospective applicants for the 2014 College Prep Scholarship to provide incentive for competing the application.
+They also be put up our College Prep Scholarship flyers to "Spread the Word".

 Contact Your Counselor